syukranDev/MY-courier-rates/README.md

 - Meaning to say, let User to connect one port only, gateway will do the port assigning part to user's desired microservices. <br>

 **Aim**: <br>
-- Creating middleware+microservices to get 3rd party courier parcel rates from one API.
+- Creating unified API (gateway + microservices) to get 3rd party courier parcel rates from one single API.

 **Security/ Feature Implemented**:
 - Middleware 1: Request body validaton (using Joi modules)